Sanskritiq/self-healing-agent-adk-mcp/README.md

 ## 🎥 Demo Workflow

-Below is an example end-to-end flow of how the **Self-Healing Agent** operates in production:
+Below is an example end-to-end flow of how the **Self-Healing Agent** operates in production - [Demo](https://drive.google.com/file/d/1k_X93PtFfk9QJh_9bpKX7QYCzjLF4ux9/view?usp=sharing):

 1. **Error Detected**
     - An error occurs in a GKE application (e.g., service crash, stack trace in logs).